kaspars-ozols/sannsyn-episerver-connector/README.md

 ### Product Exposure Click
 Just as the product exposure needs to be tracked, clicking a link or image that is part of the exposure is also important in order to know if the exposure was successful or not.

+You can use the standard Sannsyn click handler like this:
 ```HTML
 <a href="..." onclick="ssas_click('service', 'customer id', 'UserItemClickBuy_canon-ef-16-35-f4-is-usm')">More product information</a>
 ```